Getting a New Puppy?

 • Where should he sleep - your bed or his?
 Should I let my dog sleep with me?

-Don't worry; you'll find answers to all of these questions and more to ensure that bringing home your new puppy is as stress-free as possible (for both of you!).
+Don't worry; you'll find answers to all these questions, and more, to ensure that bringing home your new puppy is as stress-free as possible (for both of you!).

 Daily Care And Socialization